jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 There are always many philosophies to believe in.
 Only when the people become player gods do we get to declare which should be our ruling philosophy.

-Let's see how our ancestors on Main Street won their battle against noble kings, so we can honor their legacy and upgrade our society today.
+Let's see how our ancestors on Main Street won their battle against noble kings, so we can honor their legacy and upgrade society today.

 ![Treaty of Paris](https://upload.wikimedia.org/wikipedia/commons/f/fe/Treaty_of_Paris_by_Benjamin_West_1783.jpg)

 _The American Revolution ended when the USA and the United Kingdom signed the Treaty of Paris (1783).
 The arrogant British nobles were so insulted by the sight of "commoners," they refused to sit with the Americans and therefore weren't painted in the official portrait.
 Player gods get their place in history; antagonists erase themselves.
-I love it!_
+I love it!
+Credit: [Wikipedia](https://en.wikipedia.org/wiki/Treaty_of_Paris_(1783))_

 ## Society's Three Stories Tell Us If We're Watching the Story of Civilization, or Playing the Game of Civilization

 Entering a new age doesn't require war, peace treaties, and funny unfinished portraits.
 Unfortunately, conflict usually tears down the old age and rings in the new.
 To avoid it while entering the Internet Age, we have to see our society better than Rousseau did.
 We can do that because we can learn from him.

 The French philosopher never said there shouldn't be leaders.
 He said leaders should deserve their spot in charge of the player god's general will.
-George Washington is good, King George is bad.
-Rousseau wanted the people to be free to debate and collaborate to find out who should operate their government.
+George Washington is good, King George is bad because the people were free to find out who should operate their government.

 He didn't phrase it like this, of course, but that's what Rousseau basically said.
 He understood every new age needs a modern philosophy that unites the people into thinking of the big picture and making a new player god.